Kabeera-Singh/-cs326-final-team-40/docs/Milestone3.md

 ## Division of Labor

-Robert Washbourne - rawsh: Worked on adding Postgres to Heroku & init script, db.js connection with rollback and commit, refactoring the backend with SQL queries and promises
+Robert Washbourne - rawsh: Worked on adding Postgres to Heroku & init script, connection to database with rollback and commit, refactoring the backend with SQL queries and promises

 ## Part 0 - API